openmev/docs/docs/RPC-Methods.md

 To check the status of your transactions query either SecureRPC or the OpenMEV API Endpoint.
 Response messages are formatted as follows:

-> NOTE. you can also use: https://api.sushirelay.com/v1
+> NOTE.
+You can also use: https://api.sushirelay.com/v1

 ```json
 {